jundalisay/superb/content/en/social/economics/solutions/gdp.md

 So by combining GDP, Grain index, NDP and personal NDP, we can get a more granular picture of the real economic situation of a society.
 By plotting the ratios of prices of different products and services relative to the Grain index annually, we can even determine the economic direction of a society and can better iron out kinks in a society's supply and demand.

 We can even use the data to plot exactly when the grain ratios started to change so that we can pinpoint specific laws that caused the problem or improvement.
-We can trace objectively when the oligarchy started in the Philippines and when Vietnam became anti-rich, by getting their historical annual pantrynomic Purchasing Power even without any knowledge of historical events -- this is what our machine learning is supposed to do*.
+We can trace objectively when the oligarchy started in the Philippines and when Vietnam became anti-rich, by getting their historical annual Pantrynomic Purchasing Power even without any knowledge of historical events.

-> *This system is implemented with our [points-based moneyless economic system](https://pantrypoints.com)
+### Pantrypoints

+To simplify this system, we will use a platform called [Pantrypoints](https://pantrypoints.com) that assigns grain value as points and aggregates the totals to automatically compute the NDP.

+Machine learning will then plot and project economic growth to help policymakers decide how to shape the economy.

 {{< img cap="The Big Mac index  has some of the basic ideas of Smith's commodity-based valuation system, explained in the Digression, as it uses a real, useful thing to valuate a mere piece of paper with a number written on it" alt="Big Mac Index" src="https://socioecons.files.wordpress.com/2017/01/072415bigmac550.png" >}}